Consult Compendium

 All Higher Education Institutions are obliged by the relevant laws to have an Internal Evaluation Committee which is responsible to conduct a General Evaluation Report for the Institution, every three years.
 CYQAA has the authority to require such a report on an annual basis.
 Every 5 years CYQAA goes through an external evaluation process that refers to Institutional, Departmental or Program of Study Evaluation.

-Chapter 3: Credit System in Higher Education
+3. Credit System in Higher Education

-Section 3.1: Description of Credit System
+3.1.
+Description of Credit System

-(European Credit Transfer and accumulation System).
+The credit system of the HEIs in Cyprus is based on ECTS (European Credit Transfer and Accumulation System).
 One ECTS represents 25 to 30 hours of a student’s workload.
 Courses are often a combination of compulsory and non-compulsory thematic units for which students may enrol according to their own preferences and timetable, with due consideration for the semester system and evaluations.
-They can opt for a traditional course of 60 ECTS credits per year, a half-time course or an individual course adjusted to their specific needs.
+They can opt for a traditional course of 60 ECTS credits per year, a part-time course or an individual course adjusted to their specific needs.

-Section 3.2: Credit Transfer System(s)
+3.2.
+Credit Transfer System(s)

-• ECTS – European Credit Transfer and Accumulation System.
+ECTS – European Credit Transfer and Accumulation System.

 Yes.

-Section 3.4: Number of Credits per Academic Year/Semester
+3.4.
+Number of Credits per Academic Year/Semester

 The number of credits per standard academic year is 60 ECTS (30 ECTS/semester).

 Post-Secondary Certificates and Diplomas (level 5) are 60-180 ECTS.
 Most Bachelor programmes (level 6) are 240 ECTS.
 The number of ECTS for a Master programme (level 7) is minimum 90 ECTS and ranges between 90 and 180 ECTS.
-ECTS for a PhD (level 8) range from 180 to 300 ECTS
+ECTS for a PhD (level 8) range from 180 to 300 ECTS.

-Section 3.6: Definition/ Description of Credit Unit
+3.7.
+Description of Credit Unit

 1 ECTS-credit equals 25-30 hours (of 60 minutes) of a student’s workload.
-Workload (ECTS-definition) is an estimation of the time the individual typically needs to complete all learning activities such as lectures, seminars, projects, practical work, work placements and individual study required to achieve the defined learning outcomes in formal learning environments
+Workload (ECTS-definition) is an estimation of the time the individual typically needs to complete all learning activities such as lectures, seminars, projects, practical work, work placements and individual study required to achieve the defined learning outcomes in formal learning environments.

 A student is awarded credits upon achievement of the defined learning outcomes related to the educational unit/course.
 Learning outcomes (ECTS-definition) are statements of what the individual knows, understands and is able to do on completion of the learning process.
 The achievement of learning outcomes has to be assessed through procedures based on clear and transparent criteria.

 Learning outcomes are attributed to individual educational components and to programmes as a whole.
-They are also used in European and National Qualifications Frameworks to describe the level of the individual qualification
+They are also used in European and National Qualifications Frameworks to describe the level of the individual qualification.

 Download country page